bnuredini/blog/content/writing/writing-code-vs-writing-prose.md

 find relevant.
 There's no such for proxy for writing prose.
 There's no definitive way of knowing whether what you've written will resonate with anyone out there.

+Writing and programming aren't always working on the goals.
+With writing, you are trying to communicate to another human.
+With code, you're trying to communicate with a language that's been designed for controlling a computer.
+Since your code will be read by other humans, you'll also want to take that into account, but that's not always the goal that you want to optimize for.

 As a writer, you take pride in your style and ability to challenge convention.
 And while a programmer can develop taste and personal style too, that isn't exactly a must have if you want to write good code.